 Would you like to join our waitlist?
 Our first priority for puppy placements will be with Show, Breeding and Sports/Performance homes.
 Whilst we love and encourage families who want a furry companion, our first priority homes are the future of Lappies in Australia, and the reason we are able to offer other families a well bred and loved companion.
 Anyone looking for a puppy ASAP and not willing to wait or get to know us, I encourage you to look elsewhere

 If you've read this far and are still interested, thank you!
 I encourage you to read through thisarticle before making contact.
-For more information on what we expect from potential puppy owners and if you are happy to wait, please get in touch by heading to our profile onRight Pawand filling in an application.
+For more information on what we expect from potential puppy owners and if you are happy to wait, please get in touch by heading to our profile onRight Pawand filling in an application, or completing our contact form on our website.
 We will send you a copy of our Puppy Information Pack which covers some basic information about lappies, how we raise our puppies and what you can expect from us.
 Open communication is very much encouraged and we are more than happy to answer any questions you may have, our preference is to develop and foster life long friendships with our puppy owners and we are extremely fortunate to have already welcomed such wonderful people in to our Ehana Family.